LibertyDSNP/spec/README.md

 ## Running Locally

-To run the spec generator locally and preview the formatted spec website, use the following command:
+To run the spec generator locally and preview the formatted spec website, use the following commands:

 ```
+npm install
 npm run dev
 ```